pppkkkkkkk/modulo-three-advance/README.md

 ### Assumptions
 1. Go Version: Assumed a modern Go environment (Go 1.18+).
-2. Input Format: Assumed the input string contains only valid binary characters ('0' and '1').
-The system detects and rejects any other character (e.g., '2', 'A') by returning an error result of −1.
+2. Input Format: Assumed the invalid input config/input will result an error of −1.

+### Future Actions or Considerations
+1. Add Performance Tests
+2. Add Property-Based Tests
+3. Add concurrent access to the same NewModThreeCalculator
+4. Add API or Library or other use case?
+5. Add Trace to understand for which part
+6. Add Custom Error Type for cleaner error handling